 The historic character of Sandwell itself reflects the dominance of the mining and extractive industries that saw it form a major part of the Industrial Revolution.
 The development of heavy industry and the mining and processing of coal and other minerals also led to rapid housing growth and the provision of transport infrastructure, in particular the canal network.
 Housing development continued in the 20th century, with significant inter-war and post-war growth across the borough, resulting in the high-density housing seen in many places that also reflects the pattern of industrial activity.
 Sandwell is very densely developed in many places, with little now remaining of its former agricultural role.

-Listed Buildings and Conservation Areas
+Heritage Assets

 Historic England maintains a statutory list of buildings of special architectural or historic interest, known as listed buildings.